Kristine Duvholt Havnås

 Kristine Duvholt Havnås (born 31 January 1974) is a former Norwegian team handball player and World Champion.
 She was born in Tønsberg.
 She received a silver medal at the 1992 Summer Olympics in Barcelona.
 She received a bronze medal at the 2000 Summer Olympics in Sydney.

 She was voted into the All star team at the 1999 World Championship.

+Career

+Havnås played for entire senior career for Larvik HK, where she won the Norwegian championship 6 times and the 2005 EHF Cup Winners' Cup.
+She joined Larvik HK from her hometown club Tønsberg Turn.

+After her playing career she has been a teacher at Sandefjord Upper Secondary School.
+In the 2005-06 season she was the assistant coach at Larvik HK.